-The startup community must defend merit based immigration
+The startup community must defend merit-based immigration

 How can you help?
 The best way to do your part is by engaging in the public comment period that is open now and closes on June 28.
 Visit fwd.us/ier and share your perspective on why the International Entrepreneur Rule is needed.
 Everyone’s voice is valued in the process.

-Tell your personal stories of immigrant entrepreneurs who have impacted our country, how IER will help maintain U.S. competitiveness, or how IER will create American jobs.
+Tell your personal stories of immigrant entrepreneurs who have impacted our country, how IER will help maintain U.S. competitiveness or how IER will create American jobs.
 Together, we can win, and by doing so help our country remain the best place on the planet to launch a new company that provides a better way of life.